cqframework/pd-apply/connectathon/README.md

 | contentEndpointType     | Type of server (e.g. `hl7-fhir-rest`) |

-Then in postman, from the "CPG Unit Tests - Activity Definitions" collection view, press the "Run" button.
+Then in postman, press the "Run" button.
 Failing tests will show in the postman console with the actual and expected for review.
 Same for the Plan Definitions.

 ### Using an instance of HAPI as a local content and terminology server: